Building A Sukkah Together ©

 Alex said, "It was so wonderful!"
 He was right.
 It was indeed a very special experience.
 Without hesitation Alex suggested I share our special experience of building a sukkah together with the JewishPath readership.

-During those years Alex and I would learn together during the week and on Shabbos afternoon and sometimes during our walks to shul and home.
+During those years Alex and I would learn together during the week and on Sabbath afternoon and sometimes during our walks to shul and home.
 Al and his family moved into the neighborhood around that time.
 We were just getting acquainted.
 Before long we were also sharing many walks back and forth to shul together.
 At the time our shul was about 1 1/2 miles each way.

-It was that time of year on Shabbos during kiddush that the subject of a sukkah would come up.
+It was that time of year on Sabath during kiddush that the subject of a sukkah would come up.
 Our shul had a bar mitzvah type kiddush almost every week.
 Everyone enjoyed kiddush.
 I always sat at a table in the corner.
 Each week friends would always join my table.
 It was wonderful.

 Well, the subject of sukkah came up.
 Alex and his family were also experiencing budjet cramps.
 This was their first year in our community.
-They needed a sukkah.
-I thought we had last year's sukkah...
-Or better yet, we could build a sukkah together.
-My friend, there is nothing like building a sukkah with family or friends.
+They needed a Sukkah.
+I thought we had last year's Sukkah...
+Or better yet, we could build a Sukkah together.
+My friend, there is nothing like building a Sukkah with family or friends.
 The joy is overwhelming!
 It is so wonderful!
 Even when money is very close it is so wonderful!
-Shopping for the sukkah parts, making plans... there is nothing like it in this world.
+Shopping for The Sukkah parts, making plans... there is nothing like it in this world.
 The anticipation cannot be described!

 I began sharing the joy of building a sukkah followed by a few stories like this one.
 It was fun!
 It was affordable!
-I suggested to Alex that we construct a sukkah together.
+I suggested to Alex that we construct a Sukkah together.
 He loved the idea but he was very concerned about the cost.
-We couldn't discuss money or actual plans because it was Shabbos but I told him not to worry.
+We couldn't discuss money or actual plans because it was Sabbaths but I told him not to worry.
 I said, "Trust me!"
 He did!
 His face carried the joyful expression...

 We were scheduled to begin on Monday evening after Alex got home from school somewhere between 8pm and 10pm.
 Alex was late... really late.
 I think we began that night around 11pm.
 He followed me to an old farm house about 3 1/2 miles from where we lived.
 A Jewish school owned the property.
 They placed a double wide modular on the property, a two story farm house from the early 1900's and a chicken shed and a horse barn.
 I taught a weekly parsha on Wednesday evenings there.
 Prior to this, the property had a very old rickety trailer that the shul's rabbi and other rabbium taught classes from most every night during the week.
 Very few people used the bathroom there.
-Now however the outreach program had moved to another location about 5 1/2 miles away, leaving another rabbi and me to continue our programs in the new modular.
+Now however the outreach program had moved to another location about 5 1/2 miles away, leaving another Rabbi and me to continue our programs in the new modular.

 We pulled into the field.
 It was snowing.
 The ground was wet and cold.
 Alex parked close to the double wide.
 I parked a little farther away next to the barn.
 We unloaded the supplies.